-Employees (faculty, staff and administrators), especially those designated "Responsible Employees" are not able to keep reports of sexual assault confidential.
+Under the Title IX and Sexual Harassment Policy, certain employees are obligated to report the information to the EO Officer or Title IX Coordinator as soon as the employee becomes aware of it.
 According to Title IX, "If a complainant insists that his/her name not be disclosed to the alleged perpetrator, the school should inform the complainant that its ability to respond may be limited."
 Specific information is not shared publicly, rather only with the Title IX Coordinator and those trained to respond to such information.